 So they have a disruptive product, that’s great!
 But we know as marketers and advertisers that you could have the best product in the world, but if you do not target the right consumer, the product itself will sit in a factory collecting cobwebs.
 No one will care… This is where Koala really does shine - they know they have a great product that’s shaking up the industry.
 But they also understand the importance and power of advertising and have seriously nailed the execution.

-Today, I’m going to talk about how Koala managed to execute a great, but risky, advertising campaign by developing a clear (and cheeky) message strategy.
+Today, we're going to talk about how Koala managed to execute a great, but risky, advertising campaign by developing a clear (and cheeky) message strategy.

-But Hannah, what is a message strategy?
-I hear you, all this jargon we use can become overwhelming.
+What is a message strategy?
+We hear you, all this jargon we use can become overwhelming.
 A message strategy is basically the culmination of your positioning strategy, your target audience and their buyer journey - it’s your unique selling proposition concisely communicated through your advertising execution.
 Koala’s message strategy is essentially: "We make beds for Gen Y who value status, convenience, comfort and support the environment.
 Because the old way of buying furniture sucks, they developed a new way.
 Easy to buy, easy to try, easy to move, easy on your wallet.”

 Here are some more examples of ads that were a part of this campaign: